Back-in angle parking

-Advantages and disadvantages
+Advantages

 According to the Pedestrian & Bicycle Information Center, back-in angle parking provides motorists with better vision of pedestrians, bicyclists, motor vehicles, and other road users as they exit a parking space and enter moving traffic.
 Back-in angle parking also eliminates much of the difficulty that drivers, especially older drivers, have when backing into moving traffic.

+In Tucson, back-in angle parking greatly reduced the number of cyclist motor vehicle collisions.
 The vehicle positioning associated with back-in angle parking allows eye contact and verbal or non-verbal communication between exiting drivers and other road users.
 Back-in angle parking positions the back of the vehicle next to the sidewalk/footway, enabling easier loading and unloading of the trunk/boot.
 It also positions the driver and passengers (including children) to enter and exit the vehicle towards the sidewalk instead of stepping toward traffic.

 In some cities, parallel parking adjacent to bicycle lanes is permitted.
 This puts the bike lane in the dangerous door zone, but angle parking eliminates this hazard.
 Compared to parallel parking, reverse angle parking often provides more parking spaces in a given length of street, though this will vary depending on site conditions such as street width and the locations of driveways and fire hydrants.

+Disadvantages

 The primary disadvantage of back-in angle parking is that some drivers find the backing maneuver awkward, particularly if they have limited backing experience or the vehicle has poor rearward visibility.
 This can be overcome by intelligent use of side mirrors and reversing cameras, though blind spots can remain.
 Another criticism is that exhaust emissions may annoy pedestrians and residents nearby.
 Inexperienced drivers may take a wider clearance from an adjacent vehicle, resulting in less efficient use of available space.
 Also, when backing into a relatively enclosed area (e.g., a solid wall or stall), unseen pedestrians may more easily be injured, since visibility behind the vehicle is more limited.
 In standard angle parking, the driver takes very little time to park, and waits for a gap in the traffic before backing out, whereas back-in angle parking forces traffic to wait until the maneuver is completed, compounding gridlock and congestion problems.

 In 2015, the city of Fremont, California reverted its experiment with back-in angle parking.